-Accounts receivable collections are the lifeblood of any business.
+Accounts receivable (AR) collections are the lifeblood of any business.
 When a company doesn't collect on its accounts, it's impossible to maintain its cash flow.
 Collecting unpaid invoices is a struggle for every company, however.
 The time and effort spent to recover unpaid invoices can be significant and exhausting.

 How do you make the AR collections process easier?
 Adhering to best practices for accounts receivable collections can help you avoid this problem at the outset, such as implementing an accounts receivable process when writing invoices or making it easy for customers to pay their bills.
 Automating your AR collections is another way to ensure that you never miss a beat tracking your accounts receivable.